Maui

 Westin Maui Resort and Spa, Kaanapali

-Best for value-conscious groups using Kaanapali as a base
+Best for groups based in Kaanapali

 Kaanapali hotels are generally 30-40% less expensive than Kapalua or Wailea while still delivering a proper resort experience.
 The Westin sits on Kaanapali Beach with six pools, five restaurants, and Ka'anapali Royal and Kai Courses walking distance away.
 The Plantation Course is a 15-minute drive.
 Best when budget matters and you want maximum hotel for the money.